 This creeper flowering plant takes one growing season to climb the walls up to 10’ feet high and produces attractive flowers in various hues of white, yellow, orange, pink, red, and purple.

-Another Apocynaceae considered poisonous, Desert Rose.
+Another Apocynaceae considered toxic: Is the Desert Rose Poisonous?

-These decorative plants seem as attractive to insects, bees, and animals, as they do to garden owners.
+These decorative plants seem as attractive to insects, bees, and animals as they do to garden owners.

 They prefer to remain indoors during the winter months.